Access Keys:

 Protect your virtual interactions and minimize disruption, intentional or unintentional, to your Zoom meetings and online classes by managing access and features to ensure a positive and productive teaching, learning, and working environment.

-Zoom has published a blog post with several recommendations.
+Zoom has published a resource with several recommendations.

 The instructions below were created on the Zoom desktop app for MacOS.
 Other platforms and devices will vary slightly.